Neway78/ImageEditor/README.md

 # Image Editor

 A small image editor with different image processing algorithms implemented.
-The following dependencies are required to run the project: OpenCv, Qt
+The following dependencies are required to run the project: OpenCv, Qt, OpenCL

 ![Image Editor Screenshot](screenshot.png)